 - Bake for 20-25 minutes until golden brown.
 If desired, brush the warm rolls with a little honey and melted butter for extra flavor.

 As shown in the video tutorial, the dough comes together with a mixer.
 You can use a paddle attachment or a dough hook.
 You can also make the dough by hand, but it requires a bit of arm muscle.
 After the dough comes together in the mixing bowl, it’s time to knead.
 You can simply continue beating the dough with the mixer for this step or you can knead the dough by hand.
-I chose to knead the dough by hand so you can see me doing it.
+I chose to knead the dough by hand so you can see me doing it in the video above.

 Soft Dinner Rolls Require a Rich Dough

 You need 7 ingredients total.
-They’re the same ingredients in my easy cinnamon rolls, which is also a rich dough.
+They’re the same ingredients in my easy cinnamon rolls and homemade brioche, which are also rich doughs.
 (Though I use more sugar for sweeter cinnamon rolls, of course.)

 - Milk: Liquid activates the yeast.
 For the softest dinner rolls, use whole milk.
 Nondairy or low fat milks work too, but whole milk produces phenomenal flavor and texture.